m-raj/m-raj.github.io/index.markdown

 layout: home
 ---
 I am Mayank Raj.
-I am PhD student in the department of Applied + Computational Mathematics at Caltech.
-I am co-advised by Professor Kaushik Bhattacharya and Professor Andrew Stuart.
+I am a PhD student in the department of Applied + Computational Mathematics at Caltech.
+I am co-advised by [Professor Kaushik Bhattacharya](https://mechmat.caltech.edu/) and [Professor Andrew Stuart](http://stuart.caltech.edu/).
 The first year of my graduate study is funded by the Bell Family Graduate Fellowship.

 While I have a varied interests, I am currently working on multiscale modelling of materials where the material properties at fine length and time scales are homogenized to get macrosopic response to load.